 Bluetooth Receivers with Analogue Output

 The limitation of course is that the auxiliary or line-in connection is only present in the PLAY:5.
 Owners of PLAY:3 and PLAY:1 cannot apply OPTION1 and will need OPTION2.
 In any case, you would need one of the following Bluetooth receivers.
+Use the links below to access the individual product pages on Amazon.

 - Technology: Bluetooth v4.0 A2DP technology, RCA output, RCA to Stereo Phone 3.5mm jack cable included.